gordonmleigh/gordonmleigh/cv.md

 - Promoted to hybrid IC/EM within 3 months due to high-impact improvements to collaboration and definition
 - Accelerated releases from 1/month to more than 1/week through continuous improvement strategy
 - Saved $50k in annual vendor costs by building tool to generate TypeScript SDK from our OpenAPI Spec
-- Enabled browser-side visualization and search of 250 GB of cellular data with design of geo indexing system
+- Enabled browser-side visualization and search of 250 GB of cellular coverage data with design of geospatial index
 - Contributed to customer-facing platform API design; participated in internal RFC process
 - Proactively reduced customer domain setup time from days to minutes by building an internal tool for CS team
 - Improved team motivation and satisfaction through effective 1:1s with engineers